RustMadeEasy/course-work/TicTacToe/client-sdks/tic-tac-toe-swift-client-sdk/docs/TicTacToeAPI.md

 let gameId = "gameId_example" // String |

-// Retrieves the history of the Game States from the initial creation to the current TicTacToeAPI.getGameHistory(gameId: gameId) { (response, error) in
+// Retrieves the history of the Game States from the initial move (turn) to the latest.
+TicTacToeAPI.getGameHistory(gameId: gameId) { (response, error) in
     guard error == nil else {
         print(error)